campbe13/docker-ecq2020/README.md

 Some containers & documentation I am working with  for teaching my dockerfiles & scripts & instructions here, proofs of concept and basis for lectures / labs

+See [docker command reference](DOCKERCMDS.md) for some notes on using docker commands

 The following are in order of least to more complex
 ## [whalesay](whalesay)
 working, in my hub.docker.com registry